-Following Gerali et al. (2010), we assume that the bank has a target $\tau_t$ for their capital-to-assets ratio (i.e., the inverse of leverage ratio) and pays a quadratic cost whenever it deviates from that target.
+As in Gerali et al. (2010), we assume that the bank has a target τ_t for their capital-to-assets ratio (i.e., the inverse of leverage ratio) and pays a quadratic cost whenever it deviates from that target.
 The target can be interpreted as an exogenous regulatory constraint that imposes the amount of own resources to hold.
-The existence of a cost for deviating from $\tau_t$ implies that the degree of bank leverage affects credit conditions in the economy.
-Wholesale bank (j)'s problem is therefore to maximize its profits subject to the following balance sheet constraint: $l_t(j) = d_t(j) + k{b,t}(j)$ .
+The existence of a cost for deviating from τ_t implies that bank leverage affects credit conditions in the economy.

+Wholesale bank j's problem is therefore to maximize its profits subject to the following balance sheet constraint: